chaitanya-basava/system_design/lld/src/main/java/com/basava/singleton_pattern/README.md

 Instead of creating the instance at load time itself, we initialise it when it’s actually needed for the first time.
-Problem: if multiple threads try to get an instance simultaneously, then both will try creating the instance (as for them the obj is still null), so multiple obj will get created in memory -> can be solved by making the getInstance method synchronized
+Problem: if multiple threads try to get an instance simultaneously, then both will try creating the instance (as for them the obj is still null), so multiple obj will get created in memory due to interleaving's -> can be solved by making the getInstance method synchronized

 ## Synchronized method:

 ![synchronized.png](../../../../resources/imgs/singleton/synchronized.png)

 This helps avoid race conditions by treating the conObject as shared resource.
-But this is very expensive, especially when there are a lot of requests coming in - as each call needs to put lock every time.
+But this is very expensive, especially when there are a lot of requests coming in - as each call needs to acquire the lock every time.

 ## Double locking:

 ![double-locking.png](../../../../resources/imgs/singleton/double-locking.png)

-This is used to avoid this multiple times of locking which pops up while using a synchronised methods in Java.
+This is used to avoid locking for every request which pops up while using a synchronised methods in Java.

 Locking happens only when object is being initialised for the first time - achieved through synchronised block, which locks the class when object is being initialised (and this of course happens only once).

-Through this only the initial few threads will apply a lock on the class, while all the following ones will just move on with using the already created object instance.
-We are actually double-checking on whether locking needs to be done or not.
+Only the initial few threads will apply a lock on the class, while all the following ones will just move on with using the already created object instance.
+We do double-check on whether locking needs to be done or not, to avoid create multiple instances due to interleaving's.

 There can be a memory issues with this implementation though, let’s discuss them below.